noor188/Per_Scholas_repo/README.md

 # Java Full stack development Program
-15 weeks of instructor-led training in Java, CSS, HTML, Web Development, Front-End Development, Back-end Development, Database Management System (DBMS), Object-Relational Mapping (ORM), web application architectures, JUnit, SQL and CRUD
+15 weeks of instructor-led training in:Java, CSS, HTML, Web Development, Front-End Development, Back-end Development, Database Management System (DBMS), Object-Relational Mapping (ORM), web application architectures, JUnit, SQL and CRUD

 In this repository I will push all the assignments from the training program (full stack Java developer) at per scholas